This blog post was updated March 15, 2023

 The production environment is the last stage in developing a well-rounded data warehouse and is reserved for running production operations.
 Here, any changes introduced from the Development or Testing stages have been vetted and validated, and are introduced into production in a manner that can be highly monitored to ensure data integrity can be tracked and production errors can be contained and accounted for easily.

-Designing the Data Warehouse
+Steps to Designing the Data Warehouse

 Not all data warehouses are designed to be the same.
 Based on different business requirements and technical parameters, each business organization is going to take a unique approach to designing and deploying its data warehouse.
 In the following section, we’ll explore some of the common design considerations taken into consideration when designing a data warehouse, providing organizations with a valuable blueprint for productivity.